MdReyadHossain/JS_Bootcamp/readme.txt

         -> fetch() - global method for making HTTP Request -> 2 ways to call - then, async await
         -> fetch() returns a promise and returned promise can only handle network error

+    - Axios:
+        -> axios is a js library
+        -> very easy to use
+        -> supports all modern browser includig IE
+        -> returns promise
+        -> can throw errors
+        ->